Bullying Series – Part 2 of 5: Cyberbullying and Teenagers

 Cyberbullying can give very little relief to the person being bullied because it has the potential to be constant – in and out of school.
 This can become even more stressful and anxiety-provoking than bullying that is limited to the school setting.
 Other types of bullying may require some sort of physical presence by both parties, but not cyberbullying.
+It can happen at school, at home, on vacation, even in your sleep.
+It really has the potential to be constant.
 The person being bullied and the person bullying may not even have actual contact with one another.
 You don’t have to speak directly to someone in order to say or post bad things about them.

 How is Cyberbullying Handled?